 I’m going to be perfectly honest.
 What drew me to Korea as a high school senior was K-pop.
 The bubblegum pop, the pretty faces, the over the top glitz… I ate it all up.
 I spent my first summer in Seoul indulging in all the food, attempting drinking soju, trying to run into Kpop celebrities, and getting caught up in the cheap shopping life.
 I never learned about traditional Korea and never even made it to Gyeonkbokgung in the six weeks I was here.

 When I came back to teach, my main concern was making sure I was far out of the city.
 I didn’t want to get caught up in a very specific version of Korea that reflects only a small percentage of its culture.
 Since then, I’ve spent time getting to know a more traditional Korea, one that gets shuffled in the mix of soju, Gangnam, and K-pop.
 It’s easily my favorite part of this country, and I’m sure you’ll fall a little in love after seeing these pictures.

 1. Hanboks at Gyeongbokgung

 Hanboks are a traditional form of Korean dress.
 Koreans wear them for special holidays, but you can also rent one to wear around in many of the big traditional areas.
+It’s quite a fun one to add to your Korean bucket list.
 I believe you even get into Gyeongbokgung for free if you’re wearing one!
 I just love the contrast between this girl’s pretty hanbok and her very modern sneakers.